It seems that these are the only phrases the locals know. I can honestly say that this is more than I know in Burmese at this point.

-The saving grace is that you only get a 28-day visa (doubt I could afford to stay longer) for Burma.
+The saving grace is that you are only granted a 28-day visa for Burma.
+As a long-term traveller, doubt I could afford to stay longer.

-You notice many homeless people in Yangon and the poverty is quite confronting, which reminds me of the poverty I saw when I travelled in India for a month, in 1985.
+You notice many homeless people in Yangon and the poverty is quite confronting.
+This reminds me of the poverty I saw when I travelled in India for a month in 1985.

-There’s no shortage of children upwards of 2 years’ old running up to you with their hand stretched out, asking: “moni”, “moni”; this is gut-wrenching.
+There’s no shortage of children upwards of 2 years’ old running up to you with their hand stretched out asking: “moni, moni” – gut-wrenching.